LivePython/url_scraper/README.md

 # url_scraper
-This is a Django project for getting link from a website
+This is a Django project for getting links from any website page.